The University has a system in place for dealing with complaints and grievances.

 How to make a complaint

-If you would like to submit a grievance, please first read section 2.1 of the Student Grievance Resolution Procedures.
+If you would like to submit a grievance, please first read the Student Grievance Resolution Procedure.
 This section explains what to include in your complaint, along with timeframes and other important information.

-Once you've read section 2.1, use the button below to submit a complaint through a secure form:
+Once you've read the procedure, use the button below to submit a complaint through a secure form:

 Submit a complaint